 1. Open the ISE GUI and navigate to Administration > pxGrid Services.

-If all was successful, there should be two firepower connections listed in the client list.
-One for the actual FMC (iseagent-hostname-33bytes), and one for the test device that was used when you clicked the Test button in FMC (firesightisetest-hostname-33bytes).
+If successful, two firepower connections are listed in the client list.
+One for the actual FMC (iseagent-hostname-33bytes), and one for the test device (firesightisetest-hostname-33bytes).

-The iseagent-firepower connection should display 6 subs and appear online.
+The iseagent-firepower connection display six (6) subs and appears online.

-The firesightisetest-firepower connection should display 0 subs and appear offline.
+The firesightisetest-firepower connection displays zero (0) subs and appears offline.

-Expanded view of the iseagent-firepower client should display the six subscriptions as shown in the image.
+Expanded view of the iseagent-firepower client displays the six subscriptions..

-Note: Due to CSCvo75376there is a hostname limitation and Bulk Download fails.
+Note: Due to Cisco bug IDCSCvo75376 there is a hostname limitation and Bulk Download fails.
 The test button on the FMC displays a connectivity failure.
 This affects 2.3p6, 2.4p6, and 2.6.
 The current recommendation is to run 2.3 patch 5 or 2.4 patch 5 until an official patch is released.